Corner sinks save space but don't scrimp on style.

 Corner sinks round out your smaller bathroom and balance the room better than more traditional sinks.
-Wall-mount sinks create a modern/industrial aesthetic while a cabinet-style sink, which gives you storage options for things like cleaning supplies and extra towels.
+Wall-mount sinks create a modern/industrial aesthetic while a cabinet-style sink gives you storage options for things like cleaning supplies and extra towels.

 If you choose a corner configuration, you can still have a standard size sink.
 Get creative by installing a pedestal sink or a drop-in sink into a corner console.